Blackburn South

 Blackburn South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted via weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Blackburn South is expected to grow by 424 persons to 2041, reflecting a total increase of 3.9% over the 17-year period, based on the latest annual ERP population numbers.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Blackburn South is expected to grow by 424 persons by 2041, reflecting an increase of approximately 1.0% over the 17-year period.

 Frequently Asked Questions - Population